boorism/boorism.github.io/_pages/resume.md

   * In collaboration with The University of the South Pacific Institute of Applied Sciences
   * This was the first big project I was involved in with my father.
 He had initiated yet another one of his ideas with work on dragonflies and kindly invited me to paint numerous illustrations for the field guide.
 My illustrations have come a long way since then, but it paved the way for promising future collaborations!

-  {% include gallery id="fiji_gallery" caption="Visualisations of both the classification and clustering pipelines used for the project" %}
+  {% include gallery id="fiji_gallery" caption="Field guide cover and some of the water colour illustrations" %}